 Yes, you can read coffee grounds.
 Just don't ask us to do it.
 This is a Greek specialty.
 It's a tradition that is centuries old and dates back to the Ottoman Rule.

 The reading is based on the notion that the drinker's physical, mental, and emotional condition affects the shapes formed in the coffee residue.

 Coffee cup reading fell out of favor for about 30 years because women didn't want to go to a coffee reader lest they be seen as having problems.

 Now, coffee shops have capitalized on coffee readings, turning them into a fun event.
 Patrons can make appointments with a coffee reader at the shop!

 Surprising Health Benefits of Boiled Coffee

 Boiled Greek-style coffee is rich in polyphenols and antioxidants, and it has only a moderate amount of caffeine.
 A study published in Vascular Medicine found that residents of the Greek island, Ikaria, have the longest lifespans in the world.

-Still, we imagine that the Greeks are like Americans in that regard.
-They drink their coffee because of the ingredients.
+Still, we imagine that the Greeks are like Americans.
+They drink their coffee because of the taste.
 Combine that with the leisurely way it's consumed and it's no wonder it remains a favorite!